 A next step to a worthwhile future for refugee students while waiting for a legal status

-WURth-while at Wageningen University & Research is a project for refugee students who are currently waiting for a legal status or have received a temporary residence permit for a period of five years.
+WURth-while at Wageningen University & Research is a project for refugee students who are currently waiting for a legal status or have received a temporary residence permit.
 WURth-while offers the opportunity of participating for free in different courses offered by the University.

 WURth-while is inspired by the InclUUsion project at Utrecht University.